RvN-R/glassjungle/README.md

 1. Follow this link: <a href="https://github.com/">Create a Github account here</a>

 Providing you have a Github account do as follows:
-1. Log in to GitHub and locate the correct GitHub Repository
+1. Login to to GitHub and locate the correct GitHub Repository
-2. Above the list located to the right of the green "Gitpod" button click code
+2. Above the list click the green "Gitpod" button in the top right corner of the respository
 3. This will trigger a new gitpod workspace to be created from the repository in github, you can now work locally.

+### Cloning Repository Using Command Line
+1. Login to GitHub and locate the correct GitHub ≈.
+2. Above the list located to the right of the green "Gitpod" button click code.
+3. Under Clone you will see three options HTTPS, SSH and GitHub CLI.
+Choose which option you prefer and then click the copy icon nexto to the URL to copy it.
+4. Open Terminal.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type git clone, and then paste the URL copied earlier during step 3.
+7. Press Enter to create your local clone.

+### Cloning Repository to GitHub Desktop
+1. Login to GitHub and locate the correct GitHub Repository.
+2. Above the list located to the right of the green "Gitpod" button click code.
+3. Click "Open with Github Desktop" to clone and open the repository with GitHub Desktop.
+4. Follow the prompts in GitHub Desktop to complete the clone.

 ## Credits